ineskris/https-github.com-hms-dbmi-Hail-on-Google-Cloud/README.md

 --initialization-actions=gs://dataproc-initialization-actions/conda/bootstrap-conda.sh,gs://path_to/init_notebook.py
 ```

-2. Connect your cluster and open Jupyter Notebook
+2. Connect to your cluster and open Jupyter Notebook

 - Connect by HTTP traffic
 Open a firewall with the right port #port in Network -> VPC network -> Firewall rules